-3. A protected and vibrant historic heart
+3. A protected and vibrant historic heart (RC-Jan 14/20; E Aug 15/20)

-Halifax's rich heritage assets are a main attraction for tourists and locals, increasing the economic prosperity of the downtown.
+Halifax's rich heritage assets are a main attraction for tourists and locals, increasing the economic prosperity of downtown Halifax.
 The protection and preservation of these heritage resources is a key pillar of this Plan.
-The Barrington Street Heritage Conservation District will implement stronger methods of heritage protection than currently exist, along with a preservation incentive program.
-Future study is also recommended in the Barrington Street South and Historic Properties areas to implement similar programs.
-Design guidelines and incentives will protect heritage resources outside of heritage districts.
+Heritage conservation districts in Barrington Street and the Old South Suburb have implemented strong methods of heritage protection Future study is recommended for a potential heritage conservation district in Historic Properties.
+Design guidelines and incentives will also protect heritage resources outside of heritage districts.